Estonia Tax Calculator (2026)

 What is the income tax rate in Estonia?

 Estonia has a flat income tax rate of 22% that applies to all resident employment income, regardless of how much you earn.
-This single rate applies to everyone, making the Estonian tax system notably simple compared to many other countries.
+This single rate applies to everyone, making Estonia's tax system notably simple compared to many other countries.

-Do I get a personal allowance or tax-free amount in Estonia?
+Do I get any personal allowance or tax-free threshold in Estonia?

-Yes, you receive a basic personal allowance of EUR 8,400 per year (EUR 700 per month) that is deducted from your taxable income before the 22% tax is applied.
-This means only income above EUR 8,400 is subject to income tax.
+Yes, Estonia provides a basic personal allowance of EUR 8,400 per year (EUR 700 per month) that is deducted from your taxable income before the 22% tax is applied.
+This means you only pay income tax on earnings above this threshold.

-What are the employee social contributions I need to pay in Estonia?
+What social contributions do I need to pay as an employee in Estonia?

 Are there any regional or local income taxes in Estonia?